software-students-spring2024/1-specification-exercise-team-fizzbuzz/README.md

     - I'm not sure if they’d like this gift or not, their taste and preference.
     - figuring out their sizes and measurements **– esp the shoes, can’t get them shoes >:( –** is very difficult.
     - I like to be shown online links for easy and cheap purchase
+    - I take extra credit in finding a gift that connects us (or bridges our interests)
 - When I'm splitting a gift among my other friends ...
     - it poses a lot of issues with payment
     - people keep opting in and out, and the person who pays has to keep a manual tally of who's contributing and who paid already